michaelkirk/georust_book/src/join-the-party.md

 ![The 3120 water fountains of New York City](images/nyc-water-fountains.png)

+## Filtered Water

 Right now we're dealing with two different data sources.
-Solving spatial problems often involves finding ways to combine the things that we care about the most.
+Solving spatial problems often involves finding ways to stir things up.
 Let's see how many of these parks have water fountains:

 ```rust
 use geo::{GeometryCollection, MultiPoint};